 15. Trifoliate Orange Or Citrus Trifoliata

-In China and Korea, there is a special orange type with a lovely bitter flavor.
-Trifoliate oranges belong to the Rutaceae family with a fragrant aroma of white bloom.
+In China and Korea, there is a special orange type with a pleasantly bitter flavor.
 This tree is tall and has thorns all over its body.
+Despite that spiky appearance, the tree can produce beautiful and aromatic white flowers.

 People usually utilize this tree as a natural hedge around their house.
 The tree has egg-shaped leaves that spread a fragrant aroma when crushed.
 This orange is a cold-weather plant as it can thrive at a temperature of -26°C.

-Trifoliate orange flavor reminisces the taste of lemon and grapefruit but with a visible note of bitterness.
-The fruit has a high acidity content, so you should expect a kick of sourness when tasting it.
+Trifoliate orange flavor reminisces the taste of lemon and grapefruit but with a note of bitterness.
+The fruit has a high acidity content, so you should expect a kick of sourness from it.

 The plant will bloom in the middle of spring and give edible fruits around fall.
-The fruit is quite small with a dull yellow skin with many seeds in the interior.
+The fruit is quite small with a dull yellow skin with many seeds inside.
 People usually use it for juice and making marmalade or sweet treats.

 All about Trifoliate Orange that you need to know.